kunif/OpenPOSCCO115Interop/README.md

 This is POS for.NET service object for calling OPOS version 1.15 controls from POS for.NET.

+- 2022-01-22 BugFix:There were unimplemented properties/methods on the following devices.
+  - CashChanger
+  - CheckScanner
+  - FiscalPrinter
+  - POSPower
+  - POSPrinter
+  - Scale
+- Migrated to Visual Studio 2022 and .NET Framework 4.8.

 In POS for.NET, a mechanism called Legacy COM Interop, called OPOS control, is built inside POS for.NET.
 However, this mechanism has the following issues: